dimitriskokoretsis/qPCR.CFX.process/README.md

 The `qPCR.CFX.process` package aims to facilitate the processing of real-time quantitative PCR results exported by the Bio-Rad CFX Connect software.

 It is meant for relative quantification of target genes, and supports one or multiple reference genes.
 Its input is calculated quantification cycle (Cq) values and its output is relative quantity to a designated control sample.

 If standard curve reactions are included, primer efficiencies are calculated and the method established by Pfaffl (2001)[<sup>1</sup>](#ref1) is applied to calculate relative quantity.
-The *common base*[<sup>2</sup>](#ref2) calculation approach is followed, which gives identical results to the Pfaffl calculation approach.
+The *common base*[<sup>2</sup>](#ref2) calculation approach is followed, which gives identical results to the Pfaffl method.
+If standard curve reactions are not included, the 2<sup>-ΔΔCt</sup>
-Otherwise, the 2<sup>-ΔΔCt</sup> method[<sup>3</sup>](#ref3) is applied,
-assuming primer efficiencies to be equal to 100%.
+method[<sup>3</sup>](#ref3) is applied, assuming all primer efficiencies to be 100%.

 ## Installation